NLnetLabs/nsd-manual/source/reference/log-diagnosis.rst

     This line is printed when more than 32 zones need a zone transfer at the same time.
 The value is a compile constant (``xfrd-tcp.h``), but if this happens often for you, we could make this a config option.
-NSD will reuse existing TCP connections to the same master (determined by IP address) to transfer up to 64k zones from that master.
-Thus this error should only happen with more than 32 masters or more than 64\*32=2M zones that need to be updated at the same time.
+NSD will reuse existing TCP connections to the same primary (determined by IP address) to transfer up to 64k zones from that primary.
+Thus this error should only happen with more than 32 primaries or more than 64\*32=2M zones that need to be updated at the same time.

     If this happens, more zones have to wait until a zone transfer completes